davecwright3/bart-singularity/README.md

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/4946)

-* BART Singularity Guide
+# BART Singularity Guide
- The singularity container has BART installed at ~/bart_dir~.
-The ~$topdir~ environment variable is set to this directory inside the container.
-This means that the instructions here https://github.com/exosports/BART/tree/master/examples/demo still work, but we need to mount a runtime directory into the container because the container is read-only.
-The container has a directory for this purpose at ~/bart_dir/run~.
+ The singularity image has BART installed at `/bart_dir`.
+The `$topdir` environment variable is set to this directory inside the image.
+This means that the instructions here https://github.com/exosports/BART/tree/master/examples/demo still work, but we need to mount a directory for outputs into the container because the container is read-only.
+The image has a directory for this purpose at ~/bart_dir/run~.
 Make a directory on your host system where you want to store results.
-For the sake of this guide, let's say it's at ~$pwd/demo/run~.
-Then run the singularity container with the bind mount specified: ~singularity shell -B demo/run:/bart_dir/run bart.img~.
-Now just ~cd $topdir/run~ and follow the instructions here https://github.com/exosports/BART/tree/master/examples/demo.
+For the sake of this guide, let's say it's at `$pwd/demo/run` and you have the singularity image at `pwd`.
+Then start a shell in the singularity container with the bind mount specified: `singularity shell -B demo/run:/bart_dir/run bart.img`.
+Now just `cd $topdir/run` and follow the instructions here https://github.com/exosports/BART/tree/master/examples/demo.

-* License
+# License
 Bayesian Atmospheric Radiative Transfer (BART), a code to infer properties of planetary atmospheres based on observed spectroscopic information.